Internship Basic Guidance v0.1.0

 , follow these steps:

-Add the json_serializable
+Add the

-packages to your pubspec.yaml
+packages to yourpubspec.yaml

 file:

-Create your data class and annotate it using json_annotation
+Create your data class and annotate it using

 :